seohyun-hwang/stock-brokerage-sim/README.md

 <br>
 <b>Practice mission:</b> SQL, SpringBoot, stock market concepts, responsive web design

-Yet to do: pretty much everything (I have the general structure written down into the source code but no functional implementation)

 Java source code found in `src/main/java/com.stockbrokeragesim.Stock.Brokerage.Simulator` as `StockBrokerageSimulatorApplication`.

 ~ Seohyun